Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeBundle/Resources/doc/NodeBundle.md

 TODO : Write down how slugs and the router works.

-## Known Issues

-* Even though you click on 'Save as draft' after creating and modifying pageparts on your public version, the modifications will also be saved to the public version.
-It is advised to first "Save as draft" before you start altering pageparts.

 ## Publish later

 Nodes can be published on a specified date, you have to configure a cronjob for this: